De Tomaso Pantera Tyres

 Shopping Options

 - The other option is 215/60VR15 Avon CR6ZZ and 245/60 VR 15 Avon CR6ZZ or 275/55 VR 15 Avon CR6ZZ.
-This is not a period tyre, they are slightly the wrong size, they are racing tyres, but they offer the same tread pattern front and rear.
+These are not a period tyres, they are slightly the wrong size, they are racing tyres, but they offer the same tread pattern front and rear.

 - Period fitment guides suggest a front tyre pressure of 32-35 PSI and a rear tyre pressure of 35-38 PSI.